 Hello!
 Nice meeting you here.
-I’m Juno Kim, born and raised in Seoul, Republic Korea.
-My Korean given name is Jiyeon(智娫), meaning ‘bright wisdom’, but due to the pronunciation difficulties, I go by Juno.
+My name is Juno Kim, I was born and raised in Seoul, Republic of Korea.
+My Korean name given by my father is Jiyeon(智娫), meaning ‘bright wisdom’.
+I try to live up to the name every day.
+But you can call me Juno.
 No, I didn’t take the name from the movie Juno.
 It’s from the Roman goddess of all gods, Juno (her Greek name is Hera).
 She’s the goddess of love, marriage, childbirth, family, and women.
 She also created the Milky Way with her breast milk.
-It’s quite a powerful name, isn’t it?
-As an astronomy geek, I thought it was proper to bear the name of someone who’s related to mythology.
-But more importantly, it starts with J so there is that similarity too.
+Either way, both names are have a pretty high standard expectations!

 How did I start Runaway Juno?

 I left my job as a mechanical engineer in Seoul in 2011.
 It was the most difficult decision I’ve ever made and with that I entered real adulthood.
 As a Korean who grew up in a conservative household, my career departure created enough shock to change everything in my life including my relationship with my own family.
 If you’re reading Runaway Juno, you’ve probably heard of the story already.
-My blog was already quite popular at that point so it gave me the momentum to start a new career as a travel blogger.
+I switched my career from engineer to travel blogger and never looked back.
 It was an unknown world but an exciting one for sure.

 Travel changed me for the better

 Seeing the northern lights always brings me back to my childhood, when I dreamt about this moment.
 Skiing on Namibia’s vast desert made me realize once again that humans are only a fraction of this big world.
-I traveled to Machu Picchu twice.
+I traveled to Machu Picchu twice and I walked all the way on my first time.
 Two months in India taught me about myself and the world more than any book could have done.
 I met some of the happiest people in the world in the mountain Kingdom of Bhutan.
-After 6 years of full-time travel, I found somewhere I want to call home.
+After 7 years of full-time travel, living out of a backpack, and working on the road, I found somewhere I want to call home.
+I’ve been based in Anchorage, Alaska for the last 4 years.
+Yeah, all the talk of glaciers, the Arctic, and northern lights, now I live in it.
 But more importantly, I’ve grown.
 I have a deeper understanding of people now that I would have never learned if I stayed home working as an engineer.
 I also grew to respect my own culture and realized the importance of family.

 How do I travel so much?

 I travel and work.
 At the same time, mostly.
-My work is location independent or you can say that I’m a digital nomad, though I wish to stop being a nomad soon.
-I earn my income from many different channels.
+My work is location independent or you can say that I’m a digital nomad, though I have a home now.

 - Social media consulting & training